Believe in Yourself-For Now and Always

 With negative thoughts, try reframing them as things you would say to a friend.
 You can even write out your negative thoughts and then rewrite them with a positive spin.

 Fears are a little trickier.
 You’re going to need to face them.
 Look for ways to give yourself the tools you need to overcome your fears.
-For example, someone with a fear of public speaking might join Toastmasters to get critiques and encouragements from fellow members.
+For example, someone with a fear of public speaking might join Toastmasters or Amazing Public Speaking to get critiques and encouragements from fellow members.

-Please leave a comment on what you are doing as a fatherless person to believe in yourself.
+Please leave a comment on what you are doing as a fatherless person to believe in yourself and please share.